Learn something new every day

 According to a popular old wives tale, lie bumps typically appeared on a person's tongue when he told lies.
 Modern medicine, however, has since proven this theory to be wrong.
 In fact, these bumps are generally caused by tongue irritation.

 People who chew on their tongues or bite their tongues often may also have problems with these bumps.
 Even some sharp, crunchy foods can irritate the tongue enough to cause these bumps, along with acidic, spicy, or sour foods.
-Indigestion and acid reflux can also sometimes cause lie bumps.
+Indigestion and acid reflux can also sometimes cause bumps.
 Constant friction or vigorous scrubbing on the tongue can also cause these bumps to form.

 Although they can be somewhat uncomfortable, lie bumps are generally not considered to be a serious ailment.
 They will usually go away on their own within a few days to a week.
 If symptoms persist longer than this, medical attention may be necessary.
-In the meantime, a few things can be done to help ease the discomfort of lie bumps.
+In the meantime, a few things can be done to help ease the discomfort of these bumps.

 Pain medication can be taken to control the pain and inflammation.
 Some individuals may find that dental numbing gels and liquids will also help numb the sensitive areas.
 Ice chips or ice cubes can also be held on the tongue to help ease pain and inflammation.